ladybirdweb/faveo-server-images/docs/installation/providers/enterprise/ubuntu.md

 sudo apt install -y mysql-server
 ```

-After installtion secure your mysql installation.
-Set a Password for mysql
+Secure your mysql installation.
+Set a Password for mysql by running the command below

 ```sh
 mysql_secure_installation